Fenian Rising: Limerick and Tipperary

-The proclamation preceded the Easter 1916 Proclamation of the Irish Republic by almost 50 years. it also sheds some light on early Fenianism: it is centred with the ideas of republican democracy; however it is embedded with ideas of class struggle.
+The proclamation preceded the Easter 1916 Proclamation of the Irish Republic by almost 50 years.
+It also sheds some light on early Fenianism: it is centred on the ideas of republican democracy; however, it is embedded with ideas of class struggle.
 The proclamation claims that their war was "against the aristocratic locusts, whether English or Irish" which denotes that their ideology at this time was in some way embedded in class differences against the landed aristocracy rather than merely against British rule.

+In an attempt to bring arms and reinforcements from the United States, the Fenian ship Jacknell, renamed Erin's Hope, sailed from New York but did not reach Ireland until May 1867, well after the rising had collapsed, and eventually returned to America without landing its cargo.